How To Read Cable Jackets

 - This rating signifies the cable is intended for general use within buildings.

 - This rating signifies the cable can be used inside of buildings where the wire or cable is enclosed in a non-combustible conduit or raceway or in nonconcealed spaces where the exposed wire does not exceed 10 feet.
-This cable may also be used outdoors and anytime you're looking to run an outdoor setup CMX-rated cables should definately be considered.
+This cable may also be used outdoors and anytime you're looking to run an outdoor setup CMX-rated cables should definetely be considered.

 - Ratings ending in R designate that the cable is intended for use in riser applications (vertical shafts) in residential or commercial construction.
 (Examples: CMR, CL2R)